Nilsty/robot-test-action/README.md

 The URL and text string are definded as input parameters for the github actions workflow.
 [The Authorization for this request can be done via Basic Auth.
 The user is the Github user name and the password needs to be a Personal Access Token.](https://docs.github.com/en/rest/overview/other-authentication-methods#via-oauth-and-personal-access-tokens)

+## Verify that you fetch the right test run

+Based on the submitted `run-id` in your POST request to start the test run, you can identify the workflow run in Github.

+The concept of the workflow run identifier is explained [here](https://stackoverflow.com/questions/69479400/get-run-id-after-triggering-a-github-workflow-dispatch-event).

 ## Check the test run status